marioni-group/EpiScores-for-protein-levels/README.md

 The code follows the following naming order:
 1) "prep_" - these are the preparations of the files for inputs into elastic net models and testing of models
 2) "run_" - these are the elastic net penalised regressions run for LBC1936 and KORA protein datasets
-3) "Project_" - these are projections of trained CpG weights for proteins into various testing cohorts
+3) "project_" - these are projections of trained CpG weights for proteins into various testing cohorts